Washable rug in a modern Australian living room, showing low-profile design suitable for homes with kids and pets

 Many machine-washable rugs are printed rugs.
 From experience:

-- Printed designs fade with repeated washing.
+• Printed designs often fade with repeated washing.

-Typical lifespan: 1–2 years depending on care.
+Typical lifespan: 1–2 years depending on care and usage.

 Can Washable Rugs Go in the Dryer?